jpcprojects/jpcprojects.github.io/_posts/2023/2023-07-29-rsat_offline_installation.md

 - An offline Windows 11 machine where you want to install RSAT.
 - A separate online Windows machine with internet access to download the RSAT installer.

-## Steps to Complete RSAT Installation & Configuration
+## Steps to Complete RSAT Configuration

 Follow these steps to install and configure RSAT on an offline Windows 11 machine: